Borgward Logo

 Borgward Logo 1919

 Borgward, active from 1919 to 1939, made a significant mark in the automotive industry with its distinctive logo.
 The manufacturer’s logo was designed to perfectly harmonize with the cars’ designs, serving not merely as an ornament but as a crucial element of brand identity.
-It features prominently as a badge on the car’s bumper, integrating seamlessly with its visual perception.
+It features prominently as a badge on the car’s bumper, integrating seamlessly with the car’s visual identity.

-The logo’s visual elements include elongated stripes that symbolize the radiator and wings of the car.
+The logo’s visual elements include elongated stripes that symbolize the radiator and the car’s wings.
 The radiator, positioned at the front, serves as a functional detail and a recognizable design element.
-The wings suggest high-speed driving that conveys a sense of flight, reinforcing the company’s image as a manufacturer of vehicles with top-tier technical characteristics.
+The wings suggest high-speed driving, conveying a sense of flight and reinforcing the company’s image as a manufacturer of vehicles with top-tier technical characteristics.

-The logo’s central element is a diamond divided into four parts with black and white checks, adding elegance and style to the design.
+The logo’s central element is a diamond divided into four parts, with black-and-white checks, adding elegance and style to the design.
 This diamond, usually large and positioned at the center of the company car’s hood line, highlights the vehicle’s premium and elite nature.
-The placement of the diamond in such a prominent spot draws attention to the brand and serves as a statement of the high status of the owners of these cars.
+The placement of the diamond in such a prominent spot draws attention to the brand and serves as a statement of the owners’ high status.

 1939 – 1945